cal-jamo/play_trade_CS260/README.md

 ### React Startup:

 For this startup I transitioned everything I have to react.
 I used started with vite and using my html and css to create all my react components.
 I also implemented the react router and it is working great!
-I have now implemented the React component although I will change it as I implement my api integration as well as my backend!
+I have now implemented the React component and created placeholder UI to show how the site will work and what it looks like!

+### Service startup:

+For this startup I set up my backend to allow for authentication and set up a 3rd party api to get sports news so you can stay up to date on teams and players doing well, and that info will guide your investments!